Partnering with Victoria Police to better respond to family violenceAnna Quinn

 Risk assessments in policing

-The assessment of risk can be done in a number of different ways.
-One of the most common is to allow a police officer to use their experience and gut feeling to make a judgement, but studies suggest this has poor accuracy.
+We can do risk assessments in a number of different ways.
+One common way is to allow a police officer to use their experience and gut feeling to make a judgement.
+However, studies suggest this has poor accuracy.

 About the VP-SAFvR research project

-For the last five years, researchers at the Centre for Forensic Behavioural Science have been working with Victoria Police to develop and test the Victoria Police Screening Assessment for Family Violence Risk (or VP-SAFvR for short) – a tool to help police officers respond more effectively to family violence incidents.
+For the last five years, researchers at the Centre for Forensic Behavioural Science have worked with Victoria Police to develop and test the Victoria Police Screening Assessment for Family Violence Risk (or VP-SAFvR for short) – a tool to help police officers respond more effectively to family violence incidents.

-The final model that became the VP-SAFvR was tested to make sure it worked consistently across different types of family violence, including those involving adolescents or children, Aboriginal and Torres Strait Islander peoples, where women were identified as perpetrating violence, and in different types of family relationships.
+The team tested the final model to make sure it worked consistently across different types of violence.
+These included those involving; adolescents or children; Aboriginal and Torres Strait Islander peoples; female perpetrators; and different types of family relationships.

 Testing the VP-SAFvR with Victoria Police in the community